Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis

 By substituting this solution into the other terms in \eqref{eq:SimEqua} and equating to zero, one obtains:

 Where $a_3(\delta_e),a_4(\delta_e)$ are given in \eqref{eq:SimEquaAiBi}.
 Equation \eqref{eq:Tum2} is a scalar function in $\delta_e, \omega$.
 For a given frequency $\omega$ one needs to solve a transcendental equation numerically for $\delta_e$.
-On the other hand, assuming given $\delta_e$ gives a simple analytical solution for $\omega$: In Figure \ref{fig:WtoDelPlanar} we present the solution for $\omega$ in the region of $\delta_e=[0,\pi]$.
+On the other hand, assuming given $\delta_e$ gives a simple analytical solution for $\omega$: Figure \ref{fig:WtoDelPlanar} shows a plot of the scaled nondimensional frequency $\omega/\alpha$ as a function of $\delta_e$ within the range $[0,\pi]$.

 We now proceed to solving the equilibrium values of the other angles $\psi,\beta$.
 Eq. \eqref{eq:Tum1} can be rewritten as: